 Created by Merv Griffin in 1964, JEOPARDY! is a daily half-hour quiz show with a unique answer-and-question format.
 Alex Trebek is the host; Johnny Gilbert serves as announcer; and Harry Friedman is executive producer.

 JEOPARDY! provides a test of knowledge across a variety of interesting subjects such as literature, history, science, the arts, and pop culture.
 Each game consists of three rounds:

-- “Single Jeopardy!”: Includes six categories, each with a column of five trivia clues.
+Single Jeopardy!: Includes six categories, each with a column of five clues.
 The “clues” are sorted by varying degrees of difficulty and are matched by increasing dollar values.
-Three competing contestants are given a “clue” in the form of an answer displayed on the show’s High-Definition game board.
+Three competing contestants are given a “clue” in the form of an answer displayed on the show’s game board.
 Players use a hand-held signaling device and must be the first contestant to ring in and successfully give a response in the form of a question.

-- “Double Jeopardy!”: Similar to the first round, Double Jeopardy! features new categories and “clues” with doubled dollar amounts of each “clue.”
+Double Jeopardy!: Similar to the first round, Double Jeopardy! features new categories and “clues” with doubled dollar amounts for each “clue.”

-- “Final Jeopardy!”: One category is revealed by host Alex Trebek prior to the commercial break.
+Final Jeopardy!: One category is revealed by host Alex Trebek prior to the commercial break.
 The contestants write down a wager ranging between zero and up to their cash winnings accumulated at that point during the show.
 Once the final “clue” is revealed, players have 30 seconds to write a response in the traditional form of a question.

 Teachers Tournament: Introduced in 2011, the Teachers Tournament puts a national spotlight on the importance and impact of educators with 15 of the nation’s brightest K-12 teachers.